ethereum-optimism/optimism/omgx_examples/sushi/README.md

 ## Notes

 The code compliles the contracts, which will typically provide extensive debug information and warnings/errors, and also checks for contract size and inline assembly.
-The second contract size check is superfluous, since the compiler already does that.

 ## Deploying Contracts to LOCAL L2

-First, make sure you have a `.env` in `packages/omgx/contracts-analyzer`.
+First, make sure you have a `.env`.
 The five TEST_PRIVATE_KEYs are used for testing.
 The DEPLOYER_PRIVATE_KEY is used to deploy contracts.
 Since (right now) we don't charge oWETH to deploy contracts on L2, the wallets do not need any funds in them.

 ```javascript
 L2_NODE_WEB3_URL=http://localhost:8545